german-in-austria/transcribe/README.md

 ## Goals

-- frictionless and ergonomic transcription workflow
+- frictionless and ergonomic transcription workflow with lots of discoverable keyboard shortcuts.
 - smooth, native-class user experience
 - independence from back end, can be used stand-alone.
 - no native modules, everything must work in-browser.
-- basic phonetic analysis tools.
+- included phonetic analysis tools.
 - compatibility with [exmaralda](https://exmaralda.org/) file formats.

 ## Setup